deepakkavoor/gsoc-2020-prague/index.md

 - The L4S service traffic needs to be isolated from the queuing delay of the Classic service traffic.
 - The host needs to distinguish L4S and Classic packets with an identifier.

 All these additional modifications over DCTCP have been drafted into a new protocol called **TCP Prague**, that aims to integrate scalable congestion controls into the Internet by providing many safety mechanisms that allow it to coexist with current Classic protocols.
-These modifications are highlighted in Figure 1.
+These modifications include Accurate ECN feedback, Pacing, RTT Independence, Classic ECN AQM detection, and are highlighted in the following figure.

 ![Figure 1: Overview of TCP Prague](Images/prague-overview.png?raw=true)